WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 **Finding:**

-The Oracle validator uses non-meaningful variable names, making the code difficult to review and follow.
+The Oracle Validator uses non-meaningful variable names, making the code difficult to review and follow.

 **Solution:**